ModelarData/ModelarDB-RS/docs/user/README.md

 | MODELARDBD_TRANSFER_TIME_IN_SECONDS              | Disabled    | The number of seconds between each transfer of data to the remote object store.                                                                                                                                                                                                                          |
 | MODELARDBD_UNCOMPRESSED_DATA_BUFFER_CAPACITY     | 65536       | The capacity of each uncompressed data buffer as the number of elements in the buffer where each element is a timestamp and a value.
 Note that the resulting size of the buffer has to be a multiple of 64 bytes to avoid the actual capacity being larger than the requested due to internal alignment. |

+When the server is started for the first time, a configuration file is created in the root of the data folder named `modelardb.toml`.
+This file is used to persist updates to the configuration made using the `UpdateConfiguration` action.
+If the file is changed manually, the changes are only applied when the server is restarted.

 ## Docker
 Two different [Docker](https://docs.docker.com/) environments are included to make it easy to experiment with the different use cases of ModelarDB.
 The first environment sets up a single instance of `modelardbd` that only uses local